TinyTapeout/tinytapeout_www/content/guides/workshop/quick_intro/_index.en.md

 *   Click and drag to draw shapes on the canvas
 *   Click an existing shape to change its dimensions, delete it or label it

-#### Cross section and graph view
+### Cross section and graph view

 *   Switch between cross section and graph view
-*   In cross section you can drag the slider to choose where to cross section
+*   In cross section you can drag the slider to choose where to see the cross section
 *   In graph view you can adjust the sliders to change the simulation parameters

-### Let’s get drawing!
+## Let’s get drawing!

 The base layer of a silicon chip is called the substrate.
 In most cases this is a P [doped](https://www.zerotoasiccourse.com/terminology/doping/) silicon wafer.
 Instead of being pure silicon, it has a minute quantity of impurities added to increase the wafer’s conductivity, changing from an insulator to a semi-conductor.

-Go to the [SiliWiz page](https://app.siliwiz.com/?preset=blank), select the **p substrate** layer, then left-click-drag to draw a square that fills the whole canvas.
+Create a new blank [SiliWiz page](https://app.siliwiz.com/?preset=blank), select the **p substrate** layer, then left-click-drag to draw a square that fills the whole canvas.

 ![](/siliwiz/images/image12.png?width=20pc)